appvz/rDNS-to-Hostname/README.md

 Important notes:

-Script only works if your IP has a PTR record (rDNS) Some cloud providers require PTR record configuration in their control panel Ensure the rDNS returns a valid domain name for hostname purposes
+Script only works if your IP has a PTR record (rDNS).
+Some cloud providers require PTR record configuration in their control panel.
+Ensure the rDNS returns a valid domain name for hostname purposes.